ianptaylor/ianptaylor.github.io/house_rules.md

 - For writing and posting a session summary
 - For updating the player maintained region map with new locations

+### Character HP
+At each level up, instead of rolling for hit points, characters gain the maximum number.

 ### Identifying Magic Items
 Characters can identify a magic item by:
 - Using the identify spell